 Steer toward specialty cleaners for your specific tile material and have your tile professionally cleaned on an annual basis.

-Porous grout surfaces tend to absorb dirt, mold, and bacteria as time goes by.
+Porous grout surfaces tend to absorb dirt, mold, and dust as time goes by.
 For starters, remember to keep your grout re-sealed by a professional.
 This will help protect your grout from stains, discoloration, and dangerous contaminants.

 You may also try a simple cleaning solution using one part water and two parts baking soda.
 Once it forms a paste, rub the solution over your grout, let it sit overnight, then scrub any remnants away using a small brush.